Symptoms (film): Filming

 The film was shot in Harefield Grove, a grade-II listed, early-nineteenth-century country house in the London borough of Hillingdon, where Larraz would later film Vampyres.

 Pleasence described the film shoot as consisting of long days which required her to "get up at four in the morning, and not be home before eleven at night," and noted that director Larraz was controlling on set.
 Pleasence had known co-star Peter Vaughan since her childhood as he was a friend of her father, actor Donald Pleasence.
 During filming, she was struck by an overhead light and was hospitalized.

 Actress Lorna Heilbron recalled the Larraz as being "intense" and approaching the script in a "psychological way."
 She stated that she was not provided the entire script until well after she had been cast in the part of Anne.
 Both Heilbron and Pleasence stated in 2016 interviews that they had remained close personal friends since making the film.

 Release

 Symptoms premiered at the 1974 Cannes Film Festival as the first official British entry in May 1974.
+A truncated version of the film, running 81 minutes, was released in the United States by Bryanston Pictures in 1976.